Preparing to Study Abroad

 There are many different funding options

 for study and intern abroad programs.
 In many cases, you can use financial aid to pay for your experience abroad; speak with your home school’s financial aid officeto determine whether financial aid can be used to help fund your program.
 We also offer an interest-free payment plan to help you pay for studying and interning abroad.
-To learn more, contact the CEA Student Accounts Team
+To learn more, contact the CEA Financial Services Team

 Can I room with my friend who is registered for the same program?